KARAN-D05/High-Performace-Adder-Architectures/README.md

 The primary characterization uses the `Sky130 HD` standard-cell library, with Nangate45 used for cross-library comparison.
 Design-space exploration is also performed on selected architectures to study the trade-off between hardware area and timing.

-Based on the PDP/ADP characterization, the Kogge-Stone Adder (KSA) was selected for full physical implementation, taking the design through placement, routing, and final GDS generation using the Sky130 HD standard-cell library.

 ## 🛠️ Tools & Technologies

 ![Icarus Verilog](https://img.shields.io/badge/Icarus_Verilog-Simulation-1E88E5?style=flat-square)